KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when one or more exceptions have occurred at the CardSpace service level.
 The cause of the error will be logged in the event log.

-    throw [System.IdentityModel.Selectors.CardSpaceException]::New("one or more exceptions have occurred at the CardSpace service level.
-The cause of the error will be logged in the event log.")
+    throw [System.IdentityModel.Selectors.CardSpaceException]::New('one or more exceptions have occurred at the CardSpace service level.
+The cause of the error will be logged in the event log.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.CardSpaceException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.CardSpaceException.aspx)